d1rannn/LMS-frontend/README.md

 2. font change
 3. in user and student pages design changes
 4. "in edit course page, separate modules and course info editing"
 5. add course pic (backend endpoint + render on frontend)
+6. fix progress tracking (move it on localstorage or redux storage and fix backend endpoint (when teacher or admin adds new module, on backend side number of all module doesnt changes and it provides wrong percentage render))